 Back Row (Left to Right): Drs.
-Brian Colin, Michael Fierro, Ehimemen Iboaya, Ankeet Udani, Jaime Privratsky, Elizabeth Malinzak, Aaron Sandler, Timothy Miller (Chief), Jonathan Dunkman, John Whittle, Catherine Kuhn, Eugene Moretti, Chakib Ayoub, and Michael Manning.
+Brian Colin, Michael Fierro (Alumni), Ehimemen Iboaya, Ankeet Udani, Jaime Privratsky, Elizabeth Malinzak, Aaron Sandler, Timothy Miller (Chief), Jonathan Dunkman, John Whittle, Catherine Kuhn, Eugene Moretti, Chakib Ayoub, and Michael Manning.

 Front Row (Left to Right): Drs.
 Yuriy Bronshteyn, Christopher Young, Richard Moon, Kerri Wahl, and Nitin Mehdiratta.

 Not Pictured: Drs.
-Jake Freiberger, Arun Ganesh, Nancy Knudsen, Quintin Quinones, Iain Sanderson, and Arturo Suarez.
+Jake Freiberger, Arun Ganesh, Evan Kharasch, Nancy Knudsen, Quintin Quinones, Iain Sanderson, Arturo Suarez, and David Williams.

 Faculty of Duke Anesthesiology’s General, Vascular, and Transplant (GVT) Anesthesia Division are experts in the management of patients undergoing high-risk non-cardiac surgery.
 They provide world-class anesthesia care for patients undergoing colorectal surgery, liver and pancreatobiliary surgery, major vascular, urology, and endocrine surgery, as well as kidney, liver, pancreas and small bowel transplantation.